nowait-tools/docker-images/ubuntu/rsyslog-logzio/README.md

 docker run -d --log-driver syslog --log-opt "syslog-address=127.0.0.1" --log-opt "tag=nginx" nginx
 ```

-**Please note the syslog-address option specifying localhost**.
+**Please note the syslog-address option specifying localhost** (If using mac please specify the docker-machine ip).
 This is because the is from the perspective of the docker daemon.
 If you are using a contianer orchestration platform like Rancher you cannot use dns names that your orchestration platform resolves since the docker daemon will not be able to resolve the hostname.